 With that in mind, the same can also be done for each job role.
 This is a little bit more tricky to standardise as each job will require different skills and responsibilities.
 However in some cases, if you’re recruiting for the same role more than once (perhaps in different locations) it’s important to make sure each job has the same set of job requirements.
 This ultimately makes it much easier in the future to review and screen applicants against the same job criteria.

-Standardising job adverts is by no means an easy task but the returns of doing so are valuable it make screening and recruiting easier.
+Standardising job adverts is by no means an easy task but the returns of doing so are valuable as it makes screening and recruiting easier.

 Job advert don’ts